 The cost for breakfast for students in grades K through 5 is $1.00.
 For students in grades 6 to 12, the cost is $1.50.

 Students who qualify for free or reduced meals are eligible to receive a free breakfast.
 Breakfast is served daily except on days with a delay.

-“The benefits to students who eat breakfast include: an increased attention span, fewer visits to the school nurse, reduced tardiness, increased attendance rate, improved test scores and classroom behavior,” explained Food Service Director Hugh Aukerman.
+“The benefits to students who eat breakfast include: an increased attention span, fewer visits to the school nurse, reduced tardiness, increased attendance rate, improved test scores and classroom behavior,” explained Food Service Director Jason McLain.
 “It is important to encourage your child to begin every day with breakfast either at home or at school.”

 Free & Reduced Meal Program

 Sidney City Schools today announced its 2018-2019 program year policy for free and reduced-price meals for students unable to pay the full price of meals served under the National School Lunch and School Breakfast, After School Care Snack.
 Each school office and the central office has a copy of the policy, which may be reviewed by any interested party.

 The Federal Income Eligibility Guidelines will be used for determining eligibility.
 Children from families whose annual income is at or below the Federal Guidelines are eligible for free and reduced-price meals.